 - a.
-Background: Provide a brief statement of the ideas and reasoning behind the proposed work.
-Describe previous experience most pertinent to this proposal.
-If included, describe any preliminary data relevant to NF.
-Cite relevant literature references. - b.
-Hypothesis/Rationale/Purpose: State the hypothesis to be tested and the expected results.
+Description of the Research Training: Describe the research training in which the applicant will participate such as coursework, laboratory techniques, conferences, and journal clubs.
+Describe the research concept to be explored.
+Provide a statement of the mentor's qualifications, including experience as a research supervisor. - b.
+Description of Research Project: Describe the proposed project using the general outline provided below: - Background: Briefly describe the ideas behind the proposed work and cite relevant literature references. - Hypothesis/Rationale/Purpose: State the hypothesis to be tested and the expected results. - Objectives: State concisely the project's specific aims and research strategy. - Methods: Describe the experimental design and methodology. - c.
+Career Development Plan: Briefly describe the applicant's career development plan and how the proposed training will promote the trainee's career in prostate cancer research

-- c.
-Objectives: State concisely the specific aims and the research strategy of the study. - d.
-Methods: Describe the experimental design and methodology.
-If the methodology is new or unusual, describe it in sufficient detail for evaluation. - 7.
-Abbreviations: Start section on a new page; one-page limit.
-Provide a list of all acronyms, abbreviations, and symbols used. - 8.
-References: Start section on a new page; no page limit.
-List all relevant references using a standard reference format that includes the full citation (i.e., author(s), year published, title of reference, source of reference, volume, chapter, page numbers, and publisher, as appropriate). - 9.
-Biographical Sketches: Three-page limit per individual.
+7. Abbreviations: Start section on a new page; one-page limit.
+Provide a list of all acronyms, abbreviations, and symbols used.

+8. References: Start section on a new page; no page limit.
+List all relevant references using a standard reference format that includes the full citation (i.e., author(s), year published, title of reference, source of reference, volume, chapter, page numbers, and publisher, as appropriate).

+9. Biographical Sketches: Three-page limit per individual.
 Biographical sketches should be included for each of the key personnel listed on the budget page, including collaborating investigators and support staff.
+Note that for Postdoctoral Traineeship Award proposals, biographical sketches should be included for the applicant, the mentor, and all collaborating investigators.
 These documents are a critical component of the review process.
 Incomplete or missing biographical sketches may result in lower priority scores.
 The Biographical Sketch form may be used.
-Use of this form is not mandatory, but the information requested shall be presented in a similar format. - 10.
-Existing/Pending Support: Start section on a new page; no page limit.
+Use of this form is not mandatory, but the information requested shall be presented in a similar format.

+10. Existing/Pending Support: Start section on a new page; no page limit.
 List on a separate page, the titles, time commitments, supporting agencies, durations, and levels of funding for all existing and pending research projects involving the PI and key personnel.
 If no support exists, state "none."

-Proposals submitted under this program announcement should not duplicate other funded research projects. - 11.
-Facilities/Equipment Description: No page limit.
+For Postdoctoral Traineeship Awards, it is especially important to provide documentation of the mentor's existing/pending support in order to document that there is adequate support in the training environment for the postdoctoral trainee.
+Proposals submitted under this program announcement should not duplicate other funded research projects.

+11. Facilities/Equipment Description: No page limit.
 Describe the facilities available for performance of the proposed research/services.
 Describe the institutional commitment, including any additional facilities or equipment proposed for purchase or available for use at no cost to the USAMRMC.
-Indicate if government-owned facilities or equipment are proposed for use. - 12.
-Questionnaires, Survey Instruments, or Clinical Protocols: No page limit.
-Include an appropriately titled page listing the documents you have included in this section. - 13.
-Publications and/or Patent Abstracts: Five-document limit.
+Indicate if government-owned facilities or equipment are proposed for use.

+12. Questionnaires, Survey Instruments, or Clinical Protocols: No page limit.
+Include an appropriately titled page listing the documents you have included in this section.

+13. Publications and/or Patent Abstracts: Five-document limit.
 Include up to five relevant publication reprints and/or patent abstracts.
 A patent abstract should provide a non-proprietary description of the patent application.
-If more than five such items are included in the submission, the extra items will not be peer reviewed. - 14.
-Administrative Documentation: No page limit.
+If more than five such items are included in the submission, the extra items will not be peer reviewed.

+14. Administrative Documentation: No page limit.
 Submit only material specifically requested or required in this program announcement.
 This section is not for additional data, figures, or other similar information.
 Unrequested material that is submitted may be construed as an attempt to gain a competitive advantage and will be removed; it may be grounds for administrative rejection of the proposal.